SeanNaren/deepspeech.torch/README.md

 # CTCSpeechRecognition

 Work in progress.
 Implementation of the [Baidu Warp-CTC](https://github.com/baidu-research/warp-ctc) using torch7.
-Feeds spectrogram data into a neural network using the Torch7 library, training itself with the CTC activation function.
+Feeds spectrogram data into a neural network based on the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) architecture using the Torch7 library, training itself with the CTC activation function.

-Current implementation runs on CUDA 7.5, but can be using anything above 7.0.
+## Branches

+There are currently two branches, master and voxforge:
+* Master: This branch trains a neural network based on the [AN4 Audio database](http://www.speech.cs.cmu.edu/databases/an4/) of roughly 900 samples.
+Also included is a evaluation script which calculates the WER using the AN4 test dataset.
+This branch is useful for understanding how the CTC Speech System works and is very easy to run after installation.
+Highly recommended to checkout this branch.
+* Voxforge: This branch is like the above except it uses the [Voxforge Speech Corpus](www.voxforge.org) containing roughly 100k samples.
+This branch is far from complete and will represent a WORKING production model.
+Once complete I will also release the fully trained model as pre-processing the dataset takes time.
 ## Installation

+Note: This installation assumes you are willing to install CUDA 7.5 AND [cudnn](https://developer.nvidia.com/cudnn) R5 (for GPU support which is default).
+How to install these are described below.

 To install torch7 follow the guide [here](http://torch.ch/docs/getting-started.html).

-You must have CUDA 7.0 or above (build supported by warp-ctc).
+You must have CUDA 7.5 or above (build supported by warp-ctc).
 To install CUDA 7.5:

 Download the .run file of your platform [here](https://developer.nvidia.com/cuda-downloads).